 - Getting sent to detention or the principal’s office frequently

-- Won’t take the blame for their problems
+- Not taking the blame for his or her problems

 If any of these warning signs is ringing a bell, act now.
 You have an important role to play in helping your children understand bullying, learn their rights, and learn to stand up for themselves.
 Keep communication lines open through regular check-ins, and encourage your children to engage in activities and hobbies that will help them make friends and boost their confidence.